-Since we live in an automated society, it should come as no surprise that your ability to repay your mortgage loan boils down to a single number.
+Because we live in a computer-driven society, it's probably not that surprising that your ability to repay virtually any loan boils down to one number.

-- Late Payments - Have you paid more than 30 days late, and how often?
+- Late Payments - Do you have any payments later than 30 days?

-- Balances on your Credit Cards - How many accounts do you hold?
-How much do you owe?
+- Credit Card Balances - How many accounts do you hold?
+How much do you owe on your accounts?

-- Inquiries on Your Credit - How many times have lenders pulled your credit report for the purpose of lending you money?
+- Credit Inquiries - How many times have lenders pulled your credit for the purpose of giving you a loan?

-These factors are weighted a little bit differently depending on the formula being used.
-Each formula produces a single number which varies slightly from one agency to another.
-FICO scores can be as low as 300 and as high as 800.
-Higher is always better.
-Most borrowers getting a mortgage these days score 620 or above.
+These factors are weighted slightly differently depending on which formula the agency uses.
+The result is a single number: your credit score.
+Credit scores can be as low as 300 and as high as 800.
+Higher scores are better.
+Most people getting a mortgage these days have a score above 620.

 Did you know?
 FICO scores affect more than your ability to get a loan.
 They also affect your interest rate.
 Lenders give lower interest rates to individuals with higher scores.

-In order to raise your FICO score, you've got to get the credit reports that are used to build it.
-Of course, you need the score as well.
-Fair Isaac, the company that invented the first FICO credit score, offers FICO scores on its website: myFICO.com.
-For a reasonable fee, you can quickly get your FICO score from all three agencies, along with your credit report.
+Before you can improve your score, you must obtain your score and make certain that the reports from each credit reporting agency are correct.
+Fair Isaac, the company that invented the first FICO credit score, offers scores on its website: myFICO.com.
+It's inexpensive to quickly get your FICO score from all three agencies, along with your credit report.
 Also available are helpful information and tools that can help you analyze what actions might have the greatest impact on your FICO score.